ShirishGaikwad/RickAndMortyExplorer/README.md

 - **Locations**: `https://rickandmortyapi.com/api/location`
 - **Episodes**: `https://rickandmortyapi.com/api/episode`

+## Continuous Integration (CI) Status

+### CI Build Failure Reason
+The CI process is currently failing due to the following reasons:

+1. **Unavailable iOS Simulators**:
+   The required iOS simulator devices are not available on the system.
+The CI workflow specifies devices and OS versions that are not installed or accessible in the current setup.

+2. **No Paid Apple Developer Account**:
+   The project requires a paid Apple Developer account to configure code signing and provisioning profiles for successful builds.
+Currently, no paid account is linked to this project.

 ## Notes

 - **Dependencies**: The project does not use external libraries or package managers.
 All functionality is built-in using Swift and SwiftUI.